Skip to main content

 The culmination came when I—with just a sickening feeling that something wasn’t right—was looking in secret through his email and found he’d taken photos of me, posted them online, and was promoting me as a type of sex slave on an adult website so that random groups of men could come and have sex with me.

-Related: True Story: A Hacker Secretly Streamed My Phone Camera To A Porn Site
+Related: True Story: A Hacker Secretly Streamed My Phone Camera to a Porn Site

-But it has not ruined me, I have healed and moved on.
+But it has not ruined me.
+I have healed and moved on.
 My value will never be compromised.

 J.